 Nicole Kidman's red carpet date travelled for 35 hours to join her in Cannes.

-This time Kidman has two movies showing _ "The Paperboy," which is competing for the Palme d'Or top prize, and, outside of competition, the HBO movie "Hemingway & Gellhorn."
+This time Kidman has two movies showing _ "The Paperboy," which is competing for the Palme d'Or, and, outside of competition, HBO movie "Hemmingway & Gellhorn."

-"The Paperboy," director Lee Daniels' steamy Southern noir in which she stars with Zac Efron and Matthew McConaughey, received mixed reactions at press screenings before the premiere _ so the cast were delighted when the audience took to their feet to clap for 15 minutes after seeing it.
+"The Paperboy" received mixed reactions at press screenings before the premiere _ so the cast were delighted when the audience took to their feet to clap for 15 minutes after seeing it.

-While a teary Efron described the ovation as one of the most profound moments of his life and the rest of the cast was overwhelmed, Kidman remained dry-eyed _ if appreciative.
+But while a teary Efron described the ovation as one of the most profound moments of his life, Kidman remained dry-eyed

 "We got an amazing standing ovation, which was great.
-This is my fifth time so I've had many, many, many different reactions," she said in an interview with The Associated Press.
+This is my fifth time so I've had many, many, many different reactions," she said.
 "That's the longest standing `O' I've ever gotten at Cannes."

 "Lee was crying, but I wasn't crying.
 I cry at my kids, I cry with my family, I don't really cry outside of that _ that's the stuff that brings me to tears!"
 Kidman said.
 "All of this other stuff, the glitter, and those sort of things, I'm more sort of immune to at this stage.
 It's probably because I've been doing it for so long."

-She credits putting showbiz further down her list of priorities with keeping her relationship on an even keel, even if it does involve a lot of international travel.
+She also credits this sense of perspective _ one that puts showbiz further down her list of priorities _ with keeping her relationship on an even keel, even if it does involve a lot of international travel.